> > > >

 In the European Commission and Australia, government officials and central bankers have recently negotiated or mandated a formula for calculating credit card networks to lower interchange rates.
 In Australia, merchants are allowed to surcharge card-paying customers.
 Australia joins the Netherlands, Sweden, and the United Kingdom in allowing merchants to impose surcharges on credit card transactions.
 These policymakers argue that the collective setting of interchange fees coupled with two networks comprising the bulk of credit card transactions has resulted in interchange rates that are too high.

 On February 28, 2003, Sujit Chakravorti of the Emerging Payments and Policy Department at the Federal Reserve Bank of Chicago led a workshop discussion on recent scrutiny of credit card networks around the world.
 Specifically, he focused on credit card network competition and the efficacy of other countries' efforts to regulate interchange rates.
-The presentation was based on Chakravorti's research for a forthcoming paper titled "Theory of Credit Card Networks: A Survey of the Literature" in the Review of Network Economics.
-This paper will be available on the Payment Cards Center's website as soon as it is available.
+The presentation was based on Chakravorti's research for a forthcoming paper titled "Theory of Credit Card Networks: A Survey of the Literature."
+This paper was published in the Review of Network Economics Volume 2, Issue 2, June 2003.

 During the workshop, Chakravorti reviewed recent academic research on credit card networks.
 He explained the key assumptions that underlie the models presented in these papers and highlighted the challenges in fully capturing the complexities of these network relationships.
 He also discussed the arguments on both sides of the interchange debate and the economic implications of particular regulatory strategies.
 Ultimately, Chakravorti concluded, while existing models provide significant insight into the setting of fees and network rules, policymakers need to determine their own market conditions before implementing regulatory actions.